-Livsglede for Eldre has developed, owns and runs the national certification system Livsgledesykehjem (“joy of life nursing home”).
+Livsglede for Eldre has developed, owns and runs the national certification scheme Livsgledehjem (“joy of life nursing home”).
 The idea aroused among nursing school students in 2007, with the thesis that it must be possible to run a nursing home with joy of life as a corner stone.
-A pilot project was started in cooperation with the municipality of Trondheim and the Governor of Sør-Trøndelag County in 2008.
+A pilot began in cooperation with the municipality of Trondheim and the Governor of Sør-Trøndelag County in 2008.
 The certification system was then developed and tested at two public nursing homes, and the first two certificates were issued in 2011.
-Livsgledesykehjem became a national certification system the same year.
+Livsgledehjem became a national certification system the same year.
 Now it is being spread throughout nursing homes nation-wide in cooperation with the Norwegian Ministry of Health and Care Services and the Directorate of Health.

 The nine criteria:

-- All staff at the nursing home must know what Livsgledesykehjem is, and its implications.
+- All staff at the nursing home must know what Livsgledehjem is, and its implications.